 The resort town is lovely, with a stream and trails running through it.
 There are some excellent accommodation options, restaurants, and shops to get stuck into, plus a few apres-ski bars to have fun in too.

-Christie Mountain is found in the Blue Hills in Northern Wisconsin and is a short ride from Minneapolis.
+Christie Mountain is one of those hidden gems for East Coast skiers.
+Found in the Blue Hills in Northern Wisconsin and is a short ride from Minneapolis.
 It’s a pretty small resort compared to others with just 45 acres of skiable terrain and it can get quite busy on the weekends because of how accessible it is.
 One great thing is that of the 45 acres, 35 of them are lit up for night skiing and they can make now for 41 of them too.
 So no matter what the weather is saying, you can ski for hours on end.
 It also gets some pretty incredible snowfall, so for any powder heads out there, this is somewhere to watch.

 There is a great ski school at Christie Mountain, with excellent staff and instructors.
 Anyone wanting to learn will have top and affordable tuition.
 They will even slow the lift down for you.
 If skiing is not your thing you can also go tubing.